usnistgov/fipy/documentation/USAGE.rst

 gradient at a boundary face to the value on that face, however :term:`FiPy` naturally calculates variable values at cell centers and gradients at intervening faces.
-Using a first order upwind approximation, the boundary value of the variable at face :math:`f` can be put in terms of the value at the neighboring cell :math:`P` and the normal gradient at the boundary:
+Using a first order upwind approximation, the boundary value of the variable at face :math:`f` can be written in terms of the value at the neighboring cell :math:`P` and the normal gradient at the boundary:

 .. math::